AnaMac3/42-CPP_Module_04/README.md

 		    ~Character()
 		    {
 		    	for (int i = 0; i < 4; i++)
-			delete _inventory[i]; // Frees the *Materia
+			delete _inventory[i]; // Frees pointer
 		    }
-		    void equip(Materia* m) //receives de Materia*
+		    void equip(Materia* m) //receives Materia*
 		    {
 	        		for (int i = 0; i < 4; i++)
 			{
 	            		if (!_inventory[i])
 				{
-	                			_inventory[i] = m; //stores the *Materia
+	                			_inventory[i] = m; //store pointer
 	                		break;
 	            		}
 			}
 		}
 	};

-- Character receives a Materia*
+- Character receives a Materia* pointer
-- The Character stores that pointer and owns it
+- The Character stores the pointer to Materia object and owns it
 - When the Character dies, frees the memory of all the pointers of the inventory

 ## Dependencies

 A **dependency** means a class uses another class's functionallity.
-Circular dependencies occur when two classes depends on each other.
+Circular dependencies occur when two classes depend on each other.

 Example in ex03:
 - ICharacter.hpp included AMateria.hpp